taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 * shoulder and neck from the front, collar bone straight in a relaxed line that is perfectly parallel to the bottom edge of the panel.
 Neck is a bit clenched, and tendrils of Min's back tatoo curl around from her back in comforting, fractal patterns.
 * legs, covered in line art encoding her family lineage, are folded in an easy lotus, covered in the soft folds of ritual clothing appropriate for the ascent of a Journeyhume Arborist to the status of Expert Crafter: Tree Surfer.

-**"To be reborn, each Expert Crafter of the Automata must first retreat to one of the sacred caves and refrain from both speech and food for 7 days.
-Then, they must accept an injection of *raw eSyrup*."**

-**"The raw eSyrup is engineered to look for radioactive proteins that mark the cells that were part of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outer layer of the human embryo.
-Every Automata, being born in the Red Zone, has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**

-**"The eSyrup 'infects' these cells, [hijacking the existing cellular machinery to modify the cells' membranes](https://en.wikipedia.org/wiki/Cell_membrane#Composition) and grant the person a 'intradermal shield'."**

 ### Page 2

-**"This intradermal shield allows the Automata to exist above ground, and fulfill the prime directive of their clan -- to restore the Amazon Rainforest."**

 We see close-up views of the people in the inner most circle, just on the outside of the metal hoop: